immauss/openvas/Readme.md

 ```bash
 docker exec -it openvas bash -exec "/reportFix.sh"
 ```
-Note: we have used the container name gvm to be consistent with the rest of the documentation.
+Note: we have used the container name openvas to be consistent with the rest of the documentation.
 Modify the command accordingly.